-Staff members may instruct a pupil to remove outer clothing, including hats, scarves, boots and coats.
+Staff members may instruct a pupil to remove outer clothing, including hats, scarves, boots, and coats.

-A pupil's possessions will only be searched in the presence of the pupil and another member of staff, unless there is a risk that serious harm will be caused to any person(s) if the search is not done immediately, and it is not practicable to summon another member of staff.
+A pupil's possessions will be searched in the presence of the pupil and another member of staff, unless there is a risk that serious harm will be caused to any person(s) if the search is not done immediately, and it is not practicable to summon another member of staff or doing so may present a safeguarding risk to the child.

-Staff members may use reasonable force, given the circumstances, when conducting a search for alcohol, illegal drugs or tobacco products.
+Staff members may use reasonable force, given the circumstances, when conducting a search for alcohol, illegal drugs, tobacco products or prohibited items.